broadinstitute/CellBender/docs/source/getting_started/remove_background/index.rst

         --output ./tiny_10x_pbmc.h5 \
         --expected-cells 500 \
         --total-droplets-included 5000

+Again, here we leave out the ``--cuda`` flag solely for the purposes of being able to run this command on a CPU.
+But a GPU is highly recommended for real datasets.

 The computation will finish within a minute or two (after ~ 150 epochs).
 The tool outputs the following files: